gcbel/prework-guide/README.md

-# Prework Study Guide Webpage
+# Prework Study Guide Website

 ## Description

+Visit this site at https://gcbel.github.io/prework-guide/.

 As my very first website, I made this study guide for the material I learned in the prework for the Columbia University Full-Stack coding bootcamp.
 This website allows me to keep together all the notes I took for this first module and